BORoS49/UCI-Cloud-Networking/README2.md

 The files in this repository were used to configure the network depicted below.

-![TODO: Update the path with the name of your diagram

 These files have been tested and used to generate a live ELK deployment on AWS.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ansible_config.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - install-elk.yml

 This document contains the following details:
 - Description of the Topology